 Distance - Approximately 11 km return with over 1,000 metres ascent & descent

-Time - Approximately 5-10 hours return depending on fitness and breaks
+Time - Approximately 5 to 10 hours return depending on fitness and breaks

 Summiting Mt Halifax is a strenuous walk and you'll need to be fit to climb up some steep hill sections.
 The bush track is rough and uneven underfoot.
 There is also a little bit of rock hopping involved so you need to have adequate technical skills and good foot placement.
 The route is generally well marked with orange and yellow metal reflective markers, and pink tape but sometimes it's just a marked route with no defined track, or in the creek rock hopping, therefore ensure markers are always in sight.
 The trail is rough and in some places difficult to discern without the markers – so ensure you are always in sight of markers.

 I recommend starting early; I suggest 6am.
 Allow 4 to 6 hours to reach the Halifax summit from Paces Road depending on your fitness.
 Though, if you are super fit & with minimal breaks, I've walked it in 2 hours 30 minutes (5 hours return including break - lunch and taking in the views).
 It's also a good trail run with a killer elevation gain; The current record is 1 hour 25 minutes and 4 seconds to the summit.

 Ensure you have time to return to the finish point in daylight.
 If you have not reached the summit by midday, turn around and descend to finish.
 There is a sign-in logbook at the start of the walk with a detailed mud maps in the box — please ensure you return the mud map at end of walk.
 The upper parts of the route have mobile phone reception.
 The marked trail is a privately developed and maintained trail.
 It's rough, and not yet up to scratch with Queensland Department of National Parks standards.
 Hopefully National Parks take onboard these Paluma Tracks soon.